vitejs/vite/docs/guide/api-vite-environment.md

 ## Environments during build

-Plugin hooks also receive the environment name during build.
+Plugin hooks also receive the environment instance during build.
 This replaces the `ssr` boolean we have been passing them so far.

-The Vite CLI would also be updated from `vite build --ssr` to `vite build --environment=node`.
-Applications can then call build for each environment (for example `vite build --environment=workerd`).
+In the CLI, calling `vite build` will build the Client.
+It is equivalent to calling `vite build --environment=client`.

+The build the SSR server, the `--ssr` shourcut can be used: `vite build --ssr`.
+This is equivalent to calling `vite build --environment=ssr`.

+Other non-default environments can be build using `vite build --environment=name`.

+## Building all environments

-Calling `vite build --all` will instantiate a `ViteBuilder` (equivalent to a `ViteDevServer`) and build all configured environments.
-By default the build of environment is runned in series, but a framework or user can configure it using:
+Calling `vite build --all` will instantiate a `ViteBuilder` (build-time equivalent to a `ViteDevServer`) to build all configured environments for production.
+By default the build of environments is run in series respecting the order of the `environments` array.
+A framework or user can further configure how the build tasks are excecuted using:

 ```js
 export default {